.jpeg)

 Curator, art writer

-based in Brighton and London, UK
+Based in Brighton and London, UK

 "Control and power are strong themes running through Colombian artist Natalia Trivino Lozano’s politically motivated painting.
 Restricting her palette to the famously complex Prussian blue, the monotony of colour and strict accuracy of perspective, lends her paintings a menacing intensity.
 The white chair has become a recurring motif, a potent symbol of authority.
 It is often tipped or on the verge of collapse adding to the palpable tension in her work.